cbedin/cbedin.github.io/index.md

 so far, we have:

-1. presented talks talk at the new ways of analyzing variation (nwav) conference in which we discuss two trans-affirming methods for operationalizing gender.
+1. presented talks at the new ways of analyzing variation (nwav) conference in which we discuss two trans-affirming methods for operationalizing gender.

 2. run a workshop at the linguistic society of america (lsa)'s annual meeting regarding best practices for asking sex/gender information from research participants, [for which we produced materials that are available online](https://bit.ly/LSA2024GenderQuestionMaterials).